rproepp/spykeviewer/doc/source/usage.rst

     paths.
 The search for IO plugins is not recursive, so you have to put them directly into one of the paths in this list.

+More configuration options can be set using the :ref:`api`, for example in the :ref:`startup`.

 .. _`scipy`: http://scipy.org/